jmyers7/book/_sources/chapters/theory-to-practice.md

 ## QQ-plots

 Another convenient way to compare two probability distributions is through visualizations called _quantile-quantile plots_, or _QQ-plots_.
-It takes a bit of practice to learn how to interpret them, however.

 The basic idea is quite simple.
 A QQ-plot gives us a way to compare the quantiles of two distributions---we expect that if the distributions are similar, then their quantiles should be distributed similarly.
 One often uses QQ-plots to compare empirical distributions of datasets against normal distributions in order to check if the data is normally distributed.
 In fact, this will be our exclusive use case for QQ-plots in this course, and my description here will thus be limited to this special case.